Sign up to receive news and updates about JBF scholarships via email.

 Scholarship News and Background

 Established in 1991, the scholarship program assists aspiring and established culinary professionals who plan to further their education at a licensed or accredited culinary school or hospitality institution, college, or university.
 In the past 25 years, the program has not only grown in visibility and financial scope, but in the array of subjects its recipients have embraced.
-As of 2016, the Foundation will have awarded over $7 million in financial aid to more than 1,850 recipients.
+As of 2017, the Foundation will have awarded over $7 million in financial aid to almost 2,000 recipients.

 Each year JBF offers three basic types of Awards: